-- D.18 No building areas shall be left in an open, unstabilized condition longer than sixty (60) days.
+- D.17 Burning or burial of construction or demolition debris on the site is strictly prohibited.
+All such materials are to be removed from the site in accordance with applicable law.
+During construction, the site shall be secured against unauthorized entry or vandalism by fencing, or other appropriate means, and all construction materials shall be stored or stockpiled in a safe manner.
+Any floodlights used during the construction period shall be located and directed so as to prevent spillover or illumination onto adjacent properties.
+All construction activities are to be conducted in a workmanlike manner. - D.18 No building areas shall be left in an open, unstabilized condition longer than sixty (60) days.
 Temporary stabilization shall be accomplished by hay bales, hay coverings or matting.
 Final stabilization shall be accomplished by loaming and seeding exposed areas. - D.19 All dumpsters serving the Project shall be enclosed and covered (with the exception of construction dumpsters used during construction).
-The Board shall review the dumpster location as part of the approval of the Final Plans if different from what has been shown on the Approved Plans. - D.20 All retaining walls visible from a public way or direct abutters, as determined by the Director of Inspectional Services based upon the time of year when such walls would be most visible, shall be constructed in an aesthetic manner.
+The Board shall review the dumpster location as part of the approval of the Final Plans if different from what has been shown on the Approved Plans. - D.20 All retaining walls visible from a public way or direct abutters, as determined by the Building Commissioner based upon the time of year when such walls would be most visible, shall be constructed in an aesthetic manner.
 Specifically, retaining walls shall avoid the use of exposed concrete to the greatest extent practicable. - D.21 Snow shall be stored within the areas of the Property designated on the Approved Plans.
 To the extent snowfall exceeds the capacity of the designated snow storage areas, the Applicant shall truck the excess snow off-site.
-Snow may not be placed in or adjacent to resource areas.
-Snow within the resource area may be relocated per the requirements of Condition I.5. - D.22 The Applicant shall comply with all applicable local, state and federal requirements relating to noise from construction activities, including the regulations contained at 310 CMR 7.10 and the DEP's Noise Policy contained in DAQC Policy 90-001 as well as the Arlington Noise Abatement Bylaw contained at Title V, Section 12.
+Snow may not be placed in or adjacent to resource areas. - D.22 The Applicant shall comply with all applicable local, state and federal requirements relating to noise from construction activities, including the regulations contained at 310 CMR 7.10 and the DEP's Noise Policy contained in DAQC Policy 90-001 as well as the Arlington Noise Abatement Bylaw contained at Title V, Section 12.
 The Applicant shall also implement all necessary controls to ensure that vibration from construction activities does not constitute a nuisance or hazard beyond the Property.
-Upon notification from appropriate municipal officials, the Applicant shall cease all construction activities creating noise in excess of state and federal standards, and shall implement such mitigation measures as is necessary to ensure the construction activity will comply with applicable State and Federal requirements. - D.23 The Applicant is responsible for the sweeping, removal of snow and sanding of the internal roadways, driveways, and sidewalks providing access to both the residents of the Project and emergency vehicles.
-Neither snow nor sand may be placed in or adjacent to resource areas.
-The Applicant is responsible for the sweeping, removal of snow and sanding of the public sidewalk along Dorothy Road per local bylaws.
+Upon notification from appropriate municipal officials, the Applicant shall cease all construction activities creating noise in excess of state and federal standards, and shall implement such mitigation measures as is necessary to ensure the construction activity will comply with applicable State and Federal requirements.